 “You should talk!
 You and Kimberly looked extremely pathetic showing up to Alpha Beta Phi house all by yourselves.”

 She catches me off guard with that comment.
-“W-What?”
+“Wait, what?”

 Clare smirks at me again.
 “The Alpha Beta Phi party on Friday.
 I’m betting it was probably the highlight of Kimberly’s night.”

 “Guilty.”
 Clare laughs.
 “She was so gullible.
-She actually thought that the Alpha Beta Phis would want her after she helped to get the Tri-Fruhms expelled.
+She actually thought that we would want her after she helped to get the Tri-Fruhms expelled.
 She’s an idiot.”

 Clare raises her eyebrows.
 “Isn’t it obvious?”

-I stare at her stunned.
-Why hadn’t I thought about this before?
+I can’t help but stare at her stunned.
+Why had I not thought about this before?
 With Charlotte gone (she graduated in June) who else would hold a grudge and mess with Kimberly like that?

 Clare glances at her phone and sighs.
 “Well, I got places to be Abby, so I’ll be seeing you.
 Nice try with the whole pledging to Alpha Beta Phi, but we aren’t interested.”